sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* **Changed:**
 		/
 		* The automated description is now set to 155 characters, rather than 400.
-		* TODO CONFIRM IF HELPFUL: The automated description is now also outputted on the front-end.
+		* TODO CONFIRM IF HELPFUL (it's not): The automated description is now also outputted on the front-end.
 			* This is because the articles markup removed regular description output.
 			* This is not according to spec, but it's a bug within Google's indexing.
 	* **Fixed:**
 		* No more PHP notice should be output when fetching image from SEO settings.
 		* Social image from SEO settings now works if set, but only if TSF 2.9+ is active.
 			* Otherwise the Featured Image is used, if any.
+		/
+		* TODO This is output on WooCommerce 3.0.x posts, which is invalid and annoyingly misplaced... <script type="application/ld+json">{"@context":"http:\/\/schema.org","@type":"Article"}</script>
 * **Premium - Monitor:**
 	* **Version:**
 		* 1.0.0-beta-3